 If you do buy products with trans fats look for less than 1 g trans fats per serving.

 7. Ultra Processed Foods and Fake Meats

-This is a category of foods you’ll find in grocery stores.
+This is a category you’ll find in grocery stores.
 Let’s call them ‘frankenfoods.’

 - Nasty additives